 The only significant concentration of credit risk within the Group is the loan receivable from Jindal.
 Exposure to credit risk is managed through regular analysis of Jindal's ability and willingness to meet payment obligations.
 The carrying amount of financial assets represents the maximum credit exposure.
-At 31 December 2014 the Group had a material credit risk exposure to Jindal.
-The receivables recorded on the Group's balance sheet contains an amount of \$6 million (carrying amount \$5,748,601) due from Jindal under the SSDA for the sale of the shares in, and debts due from, Legend Iron Limited.
-It is expected the material credit exposure to Jindal will be completely removed during the financial year ended 31 December 2015.
+At 31 December 2015 the Group had a material credit risk exposure to Jindal.
+The receivables recorded on the Group's balance sheet contains an amount of \$3 million (carrying amount \$2,901,340) due from Jindal under the SSDA for the sale of the shares in, and debts due from, Legend Iron Limited, as renegotiated as detailed in note 9.
+It is expected the material credit exposure to Jindal will be completely removed during the financial year ended 31 December 2016.
 No collateral is held as security.
 Jindal's obligations are supported by a guarantee from its parent entity.
 Jindal's parent is a large industrial conglomerate listed on both the Bombay Stock Exchange and National Stock Exchange of India.
 The credit rating and financial health of Jindal and its parent entity are monitored regularly as is Jindal's exploration activities in-country Cameroon.